 (3) In these days many business concerns are using softwares to maintain books of accounts where the system will capture the entry if we enter the basic details required like Debit account, amount and credit account, amount and Narration etc., In such cases we have to check whether the system is correctly capturing the journal entries or not.

-(1) Journal forms basis for posting the entries in ledger.
-This make the work of the accountant to reduce the chance of errors and mistakes which may occur if journal wouldn’t has been there.
+(1) Journal forms basis for posting the entries in a ledger.
+This makes the work of the accountant to reduce the chance of errors and mistakes which may occur if the journal wouldn’t have been there.

 - What is Debit and credit explained with accounting equation

 - Basic Principles and Golden Rules of Accounting

 - What is an Account & Types of Accounts

 If you have any query or suggestion regarding “Journal – Meaning, Format, Process and Types of Journal Entries” then please tell us via below comment box….